 But finding a good travel guide that will hold the children's interest is not easy as most travel guides cater to adults.
 This is the closest we could find to a China Travel Guide Book for Children:

-(The following links will take you to the Amazon.com or Amazon.co.uk sites, all prices are current as of August 2014, and most guide books are available in hard copy as well as digital format through the Kindle Store in case you need it in a hurry!
-As always, we appreciate you buying through one of our links and as always, we appreciate you doing that and supporting our site and help us help Save the Children!)
+(The following links will take you to the Amazon.com site and most guide books are available in hard copy as well as digital format through the Kindle Store in case you need it in a hurry!
+We do receive a small commission when you purchase from one of our links and as always, we appreciate you doing that and supporting our site and help us help Save the Children!)

 China Travel Guides for Children